Gies College of Business

-Gies College of Business is the business school of the University of Illinois Urbana-Champaign, a public research university in Champaign, Illinois.
+The Gies College of Business is the business school of the University of Illinois Urbana-Champaign, a public research university in Champaign, Illinois.
 The college offers undergraduate program, masters programs, and a PhD program.
 The college and its Department of Accountancy are separately accredited by AACSB International.

-As of 2021, there are more than 70,000 Gies Business alumni worldwide, including several Fulbright scholars.
+As of 2025, Gies College of Business has over 3,000 undergraduate students and more than 3,000 postgraduate students currently enrolled.
+Additionally, as of 2024, there are more than 84,000 Gies Business alumni worldwide, including several Fulbright scholars.